 Sprouting can be subject to contamination, such as foodborne illness and bacteria such as E.coli.
 Wash your hands thoroughly before handing foods and keep sprouting equipment and all kitchen surfaces clean to avoid cross contamination.
 Consume sprouts within a few days.

 Have you ever made your own sprouts?
 Tell us about it in the comments below!
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+And don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.